erroronline1/caro/readme.md

 You can as well define all products as trading goods and set to 0 conditionally if this filter is easier formulate.
 Same applies to expiry dates and required special attention.

-*special_attention* will be displayed within approved orders and is intended to inform about required batch number allocation for products with skin contact by default.
-This can be customized to anything within the language file.
+*special_attention* and *thirdparty_order* will be displayed within approved orders and is intended to inform about required batch number allocation for products with skin contact or information for purchase by default.
+Both can be customized to anything within the language file.

 ### Default filter on export
 If not provided a simple import filter will be generated on export of product lists.
 As described within [vendor and product management](#vendor-and-product-management), this may be reasonable if no initial product list is imported and primarily edited within the application.
 In this case the information on reimport is processed without conditions, filters and changes.
 This kind of filter can not be applied on vendor product lists and will result in an error message.